 How do you make dried fruit Christmas garland?

-If you’re wondering how do you make dried fruit for Christmas decorations or how do you dry oranges for decorations, there are several ways.
+If you’re wondering how do you make dried fruit for Christmas decorations, how do you dry oranges for decorations, or how to make citrus ornaments for hanging dried orange slices on the Christmas tree (another fun idea for dried oranges for holiday projects!), there are different ways.

 How to make dried citrus garland: